iteratec/kotlin-training-basic/exercises/src/test/kotlin/de/iteratec/kotlin/basic/T01Functions.md

 # Basic function syntax

-Kotlin functions are declared using the <b> fun </b> keyword and can be placed
+Kotlin functions are declared using the <b> fun </b> keyword and can be placed:
-+ in classes (they are like instance methods in Java and behave polymorphic. <b> this </b> is wired to the receiver)
+- in classes (they are like instance methods in Java and behave polymorphic. <b> this </b> is wired to the receiver)
-+ top-level in a file (they behave like static methods in Java).
+- top-level in a file (they behave like static methods in Java).

 ```kotlin
 fun functionName(argument1: TypeOfArgument1, argument2: TypeOfArgument2): ReturnType {